-A. The Medicaid agency representative with whom CMS should communicate regarding the waiver is:
+A. The Medicaid agency representative with whom CMS should communicate regarding the waiver is: Last Name:

-Last Name:

 Antwine

 First Name:

-LeKenya
+T:4 LeKenya

-Title:

-Director of Quality Assurance and Community Living Services
+Title: Director of Quality Assurance and Community Living Services

 Agency:

 Oklahoma Health Care Authority

 Address:

 4345 North Lincoln Blvd.

 Address 2:

+City:

-City: Oklahoma City
+Oklahoma City

 State: Oklahoma

+Zip:

-Zip: 73105
+73105

+Phone:

-Phone: (405) 522-7552 Ext: TTY
+(405) 522-7552 Ext: TTY

+Fax:

-Fax: (405) 530-3408
+rax.
+(405) 530-3408

+E-mail: Jakanya antujna Qalihaa ana

-E-mail: lekenya.antwine@okhca.org
+lekenya.antwine@okhca.org

-B. If applicable, the State operating agency representative with whom CMS should communicate regarding the waiver is:
+B. operating agency representative with whom CMS should communicate regarding the waiver is

 Last Name:

 First Name:

 Title:

 Agency:

 Address:

+Audiess.

 Address 2:

 City:

+54.4

-State: Oklahoma
+Oklahoma

 Zip:

-Phone: Ext: TTY
+r none; Ext: TTY

 Fax:

 E-mail:

-uthorizing Signat nre
+Z mun

+8. Authorizing Signature

+amend its approved w her with the attached revisions to the affected components of the waiver, constitutes the State's request to vaiver under §1915(c) of the Social Security Act.
+The State affirms that it will abide by all provisions of the provisions of this amendment when approved by CMS.
+The State further attests that it will

-This document, together with Appendices A through J, constitutes the State's request for a waiver under §1915(c) of the Social Security Act.
-The State assures that all materials referenced in this waiver application (including standards, licensure and certification requirements) are readily available in print or electronic form upon request to CMS through the Medicaid agency or, if applicable, from the operating agency specified in Appendix A. Any proposed changes to the waiver will be submitted by the Medicaid agency to CMS in the form of waiver amendments.
+specified in Section V the waiver in accordance with the assurances specified in Section V and the additional requirements /I of the approved waiver.
+The State certifies that additional proposed revisions to the waiver request will Medicaid agency in the form of additional waiver amendments.

-8. A

-Upon approval by CMS, the waiver application serves as the State's authority to provide home and community-based waiver services to the specified target groups.
-The State attests that it will abide by all provisions of the approved waiver and will continuously operate the waiver in accordance with the assurances specified in Section 5 and the additional requirements specified in Section 6 of the request.

 Signature:

 State Medicaid Director or Designee

 Submission Date:

 Note: The Signature and Submission Date fields will be automatically completed when the State Medicaid Director submits the application.

-Last Name:
+Last Name: Pasternik-Ikard

-First Name:
+First Name: I asternik-rkard

+Rebecca

 Title:

+State Medicaid Director

 Agency: Oklahoma Health Care Authority

+Address:

-Address: 4345 N. Lincoln Blvd.
+4345 N Lincoln Blvd

 Address 2:

 City: Oklahoma City

+State:

-State: Oklahoma
+Zip: Oklahoma

-Zip: 73105
+Z.ip.
+73105

+Phone:

-Phone: Ext: TTY
+(405) 522-7417 Ext: TTY

-Fax:
+Fax: (405) 530-3300

 E-mail:

-Attachments

-Attachment #1: Transition Plan

-Check the box next to any of the following changes from the current approved waiver.
+Attachments becky.pasternik-ikard@okhca.org Attachment #1: Trai nsition Plan any of the following changes from the current approved waiver.
 Check all boxes that apply.

-- Replacing an approved waiver with this waiver.
+Replacing an ap proved waiver with this waiver.
+Combining waiv vers.
+Splitting one wa iver into two waivers.

-- Combining waivers.

-- Splitting one waiver into two waivers.

 Eliminating a service.

-- Adding or decreasing an individual cost limit pertaining to eligibility. - Adding or decreasing limits to a service or a set of services, as specified in Appendix C.

-- Reducing the unduplicated count of participants (Factor C). - Adding new, or decreasing, a limitation on the number of participants served at any point in time. - Making any changes that could result in some participants losing eligibility or being transferred to another waiver under 1915(c) or another Medicaid authority. - Making any changes that could result in reduced services to participants.
+Adding or decreasing an individual cost limit pertaining to eligibility.
+Adding or decreasing limits to a service or a set of services, as specified in Appendix C. Reducing the unduplicated count of participants (Factor C).
+Adding new, or decreasing, a limitation on the number of participants served at any point in time.
+Making any cha inges that could result in some participants losing eligibility or being transferred to another waiver under 1915(c) or another Medicaid authority.
+Making any cha inges that could result in reduced services to participants.